hjrdave/treble-gsm/README.md

 export  default  App;
 </code></pre>
 <h2 id="subscribing-to-treble-store">Subscribing to Treble Store</h2>
-<p>TrebleGSM has a simple way of subscribing to the treble store.
+<p>Treble has a simple way of subscribing to the treble store.
 Import the useTreble hook.</p>
 <pre><code>import { useTreble } from 'treble-gsm';
 </code></pre>
 <p>Assign the useTreble hook to a destructured array to get access to store variables.</p>